Code-Institute-Submissions/strasse34-pp5/README.md

 ##### Popular Profiles

-- This component is displayed on right side of the page in larg screen and at the top in small screen
+- This component is displayed on right side of the page in large screen and at the top in small screen
 - This component uses filter to order all the site users by followers count
 - Logged in users can follow and unfollow users from here as well
 - User can click on these profiles avatar and see profile page of them